PedlarGames/pedlargames-content/content/articles/2025-11-05-location-graphs-and-dialogue-manager/index.md

 ## NOT A Tutorial

-This article is not intended as a step-by-step tutorial, but rather a high-level overview of how I approached the problem of managing locations in my game using Location Graph Editor and Dialogue Manager.
+This article is not intended as a step-by-step tutorial, but rather a high-level overview of how I approached the problem of managing locations in my game.
 My goal is to demonstrate how Location Graph Editor can be useful in a real world example, and to provide some ideas for how you might implement similar functionality in your own projects.

 Code samples are provided to illustrate key concepts, but they are not complete or fully functional on their own.
 You will need to adapt the ideas and code snippets to fit your specific game architecture and requirements.